Ⅰ. Crystal-All you need to know

 Maybe you are interested in selling trophies to sports teams, or selling high-end awards to the corporate market, or maybe selling Engravable gifts to the public.
 Regardless of your business direction, have you considered selling crystal products?
 One of the great advantages of the similarity between crystal goods and glass goods is that it can be skillfully integrated into any other similar glass materials used to make prizes and gifts: glass, crystal and optical crystal.
 Or all these market channels may even become one of your best-selling product lines.
 According to most people, crystal products are still popular in the field of awards and gifts in the industry.
 The flash, gloss and smoothness of these products make them high-end attractive and attractive to customers with large budgets (such as those in the enterprise market).
 Industry suppliers provide a variety of glass and crystal products, from trophies and plaques to vases, photo frames and office desk accessories.
 Innovation makes crystal carving produce qualitative changes.
 You can do a lot of things with crystal and glass.
 Crystal awards and gifts have incomparable attraction to other products.
 Compared with low-end glass, crystal is more elegant and shiny than glass, especially after personalization.
 Crystal will certainly attract many markets.
 If you want to increase your products and income, you should consider adding it to your business.

 If you are going to sell crystal gifts and prizes, you need a way to personalize these products.
-The three methods currently used in this industry are sand carving, laser engraving and mechanical carving.
-As more and more shop owners buy laser engraving equipment, more and more people begin to study etching glass.
-CO2 laser is an excellent choice for engraving glass.
+The three methods currently used in this industry are sand carving, laser engraving, and mechanical carving.
+As more and more shop owners buy industrial laser engravers, more and more people begin to study etching glass.
+CO2 lasers are an excellent choice for engraving glass.
 Laser engraving is highly praised for its simplicity.
-Laser engraving machine is widely used in two-dimensional crystal photo engraving, personalized crystal inner carving gift customization, high-precision reading crystal products batch processing.
+Laser engraving machine is widely used in two-dimensional crystal photo engraving, personalized crystal inner carving gift customization, and high-precision reading crystal products batch processing.

 Because this is a non-contact process, the only thing that contacts the crystal is a beam of light, so you don't have to worry about clamping or water cooling the crystal as you do when rotating engraving or preparing photoresist masks or stencils.
 Since there is no need for fixing except for cylindrical objects, laser engraving provides faster setup and faster processing time than the other two methods.
 Moreover, everyone in the industry knows that time is money.
 If mass output is important to you, laser engraving is definitely an option.